Dominion Energy, Inc. research snapshot

 $74 to $82 before dividends

-More likely if merger approvals progress with concessions, 2026 guidance remains intact, EPS compounds near 5%, dividend income continues through closing, and utility multiples stay near high-teens to low-20s earnings.
+More likely if merger approvals progress with concessions, 2026 guidance stays intact, EPS compounds near 5%, dividend income continues through closing, and utility multiples stay near high-teens to low-20s forward earnings.

 Bearish case